Backup158/DarktideBetterDescriptionsUwuify/README.md

    3.1.
 Clear out the random comments in the middle of lines which break the syntax

-   Search for them using ```", --``` then remove them by hand
+   Search for them using ```", --``` then remove the mid-line comments by hand (or just comment out the whole line again to avoid more micro).
+Some of them include extra text, usually the talent name, and I've marked these with asterisks.
    - Line 221: Warp Rupture (Psyker Ability 1-2)
-   - Line 257: Precognition (Psyker Ability 3-2)
+   - Line 257: *Precognition (Psyker Ability 3-2)
-   - Line 437: Puppet Master (Psyker Passive 24)
+   - Line 437: *Puppet Master (Psyker Passive 24)
-   - Line 480: Stunstorm Grenade (Zealot Blitz 1)
+   - Line 480: *Stunstorm Grenade (Zealot Blitz 1)
    - Line 542: Martyr's Purpose (Zealot Ability 2-4)
-   - Line 587: Martyrdom (Zealot Keystone 2)
+   - Line 587: *Martyrdom (Zealot Keystone 2)
    - Line 1058: Onslaught (Veteran Passive 38)
    - Line 1244: Lynchpin (Ogryn Passive 7)
    - Line 1256: Crunch!
 (Ogryn Passive 10)